peteroupc/html3dutil/tutorials/overview.md

 This is an overview of most of the JavaScript classes available in this library:
 ### List of Classes <a id=List_of_Classes></a>

+* `H3DU` - Contains various utility methods in the HTML 3D Library
 * `H3DU.Math` - Contains math methods useful in 3D applications, such as matrices and vectors
-* `H3DU.GLUtil` - Contains various utility methods in the HTML 3D Library
+* `H3DU.Mesh` - Helper class for building a 3D model
-* `H3DU.Mesh` - Represents a 3D model
+* `H3DU.MeshBuffer` - Represents a 3D model
 * `H3DU.Meshes` - Generates built-in 3D models
 * `H3DU.Material`, `Texture` - Represents textures and colors for a 3D object&#39;s appearance
 * `H3DU.Lights`, `LightSource` - Represents light sources